SIX REASONS WE’RE BURNING DONALD TRUMP

 Two, Trump assumed the presidency despite losing the vote by millions.
 As the story goes, Satan was the first to rebel against arbitrary authority, so we invoke his name while doing the same.

 Three, this government includes zealots like Mike Pence and Betsy DeVos, whose extreme (if hilariously silly) religious views make terrible policy.
 As these people deem Satan their ultimate enemy, he’s an ideal avatar to protest them.

 Four, Trump has launched a broadside attack on America’s scientific and educational institutions.
-Satan embodies human knowledge and enlightenment, and the Satanic Temple even made scientific fact one of their founding tenets.
+Satan embodies human knowledge and enlightenment, and the Satanic Temple (of which, for the record, we are not a chapter) even made scientific fact one of their founding tenets.

 Five, Trump’s agenda is openly antagonistic to the environment.
 Satan is traditionally deemed the God Of This World, owner of the “Kingdoms of the Earth.”
 As we believe only in this world, we resent an attack on it.

 Six, some people have made the mistake of comparing Trump to the devil.
 We want to make the contrast as stark as possible.